 - Bluehost (Offers one free domain name)

-- Flywheel (This is the first time they are listed as an official recommended host for WordPress)
+- Dreamhost (This is the first time they are listed as an official recommended host for WordPress)

-Buying the perfect web hosting plan is a tough task, especially when the internet is full an endless stream of web hosting companies.
+Picking the best WordPress hosting is a tough task, especially when the internet is full of an endless stream of web hosting companies.

-When I started my online journey, finding the best web hosting was definitely a challenge.
+When I started my online journey, finding the best WordPress hosting was definitely a challenge.
 Different people gave me different hosting options, and it was very confusing.

-Every hosting company has their pros and cons, and because of this, all of them often get mixed reviews.
+Every hosting company has its pros and cons, and because of this, all of them often get mixed reviews.